 The first in a series of brief cooking videos has also been launched: a companion to this recipe.

-Please RATE this blog, if you have enjoyed the article and the video, or add a COMMENT — clickable at the top of each story.
+Please LIKE this blog, if you have enjoyed the article and the video, or add a COMMENT — clickable at the top of each story.
 Click on the FOLLOW button at the bottom of the page if you would like to receive email notifications of new articles.

 This is Nigel’s 282nd blog on Gentleman’s Portion.
 The SEARCH function at the top works really well, if you want to look back and see some of his previous stories.
 Here is the link to Market to Table: The Cookbook, a bargain at $11.50.
 The link to Gentleman’s Portion: The Cookbook is now live, even better priced at $9.99 or £9.99.

 Categories: Simply food